kura/kura.gg/content/pages/donate.rst

 :author: kura
 :slug: donate

-Donations for the work I do are not required but are nice to receive.
-Most of the donations I receive are for the `Tor relays that I provide
-</tor/>`__.

 If you wish to donate based on my work with Tor, you can also donate using `oniontip.com <https://oniontip.com/>`__, distributing your donation between relay operators.